jon-heard/obsidian-inline-scripts/README.md

 ***

-## Running external applications and scripts - advanced shortcuts
+## ADVANCED SHORTCUTS: Running external applications and scripts
 This feature is unavailable on mobile (Obsidian's backend doesn't allow it).

 There is a function `runExternal(command)` which can be called from any shortcut.
 It will execute the `command` parameter as a shell command and return the shell command's console output.
-This lets one run external executables and scripts such as python, M, bash, etc, then get the resulting data to write into the note (or something more involved).
+This lets one run external executables and scripts such as python, M, bash, etc, then get the output and expand it into the note (or do something else with it).

 Be aware that `runExternal(command)` will _always_ fail with an authorization error, _unless_ the on/off setting "Allow external" is turned on in the plugin options (it is off by default).
 This is a security feature as the ability to run shell commands provides a level of access to your computer with which a maliciously written shortcut can do serious damage.